Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 I become fluent at Sanskrit during 2026 (aged 36; Prabhupada became initiated at about 37, and married his wife when she was just 11), and I become a master of information technology during 2032 (42 is the meaning of life, and I could do it in half the time, but I probably willn't; iff my last name isn't Nath).

+I used to think my birthmark, the one that has three dots on my forærm, was Jagannath, Baladeva, and Subhadra; now I also consider it Trimurti (The middle one looks like a fish named Matsya, and Ramas' bow; they say you can see all their respective avataras).

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense